amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Several applications follow from authorship identification.
 One uses its ability to detect ghost-written documents (assuming you have a ground corpus to identify stylometric patterns in the author's writing).
 This could have applications to identifying academic dishonesty (e.g., purchasing and selling of ghost-written essays).
 On the other hand, someone who applies Proselint to their text may be able to *escape* identification by avoiding features that distinguish the author's writings.
 ..
 In cases where anonymity is desired, Proselint can act as a tool to erase the author of a text.

-All of these techniques would have to be statistical in nature (unlike our current rules).
-Machine learning techniques for inferring identity with sparse data will be necessary.
-This partially stems from the relative rarity of the errors we find, which has posed a major difficultly for methods like those in :cite:`mosteller1963inference`.
-It is likely that this endeavor will benefit from an approach that considers the cross product of authors and topics (in the vein of :cite:`rosen2004author`).
+Unlike our current rules, these techniques are fundamentally statistical.
+Machine learning techniques for inferring identity from sparse data will be particularly applicable.
+The errors Proselint finds are rare, and sparse measures pose difficultly for methods like those in :cite:`mosteller1963inference`.
+Furthermore, this endeavor will benefit from an approach that considers the cross product of authors and topics (in the vein of :cite:`rosen2004author`).

 ..
 Subdocument analysis
 .. --------------------